rdadolf/pype-skeleton/README.md

 You should copy the directory to your team's repository, alongside your timeseries module.

-We've also included a couple example files for testing purposes.
+We've also included a couple example files for testing purposes, along with a reference dump of their token streams and of their ASTs.